barneyman/pi-gen/README.md

 You may also need to load the module by hand - run `modprobe binfmt_misc`.

 If you are using WSL to build you may have to enable the service `sudo update-binfmts --enable`

+## Codespaces - caveat

+if you try tu run this in a codespace you will get errors in `debootstrap` complaining about `noexec` and `nodev`

+`sudo mount -i -o remount,exec,dev /workspaces/` will resolve that